437th Airlift Wing: Cold War

 The 1608th Air Transport Wing based at Charleston AFB S.C. flew cargo support missions throughout the world from 1955 to 1966 which included among others downrange support for the space missions in the early 60's transporting the space capsules back to Cape Canaveral.

 During this period the 1608th consisted of the 3rd and 17th Air Transport Squadrons flying C-124s and the 41st and 76th squadrons flying C-130s.
 The 3rd squadrons C-124s performed troop airlift missions moving U.N troops from Europe to the combat zones of the Congo War in 1961.
 The 1608th's aircraft were instrumental in providing airlift for the Vietnam War buildup in the early 60s.

 Missions involving Panama, Granada, the planned invasion of Cuba and other hot spots in the world were performed by the 1608th during this time period.

 The 437th Military Airlift Wing replaced the 1608th Air Transport Wing, in 1966, as the Military Airlift Command host wing at Charleston Air Force Base, South Carolina.
 It has since flown joint training missions with Army forces, aeromedical evacuation missions, mercy and humanitarian missions as needed, and airlifted personnel, cargo, and mail worldwide, primarily to Europe, the Middle East and Africa, but also to South America.
 The 437th converted from the C-124 Globemaster to the C-141 Starlifter in 1965 and was the first Air Force unit to receive the C-5 Galaxy in 1970.
 The wing flew both aircraft until 1973 when its C-5s were transferred to Dover AFB, Delaware and Dovers C-141s were moved to Charleston.
 It has participated in numerous tactical operations and exercises, particularly those of NATO.
 Wing aircrews have been augmented by attached Reserve aircrews from the 315th Airlift Wing.
 From 1966 to the early 1970s, the wing also flew numerous missions to the Far East and Southeast Asia.

-It added Russia as a special mission destination in 1988 and conducted humanitarian relief operations in Russia in 1992.
-The wing deployed support personnel and provided airlift of personnel and equipment for operations in Grenada, 24 October–19 December 1983; Panama, 18–29 December 1989; and Southwest Asia, August 1990 – December 1991.
-It flew humanitarian missions to Somalia and other regions of Africa from 1992 to 1994.
+The wing deployed support personnel and provided airlift of personnel and equipment for operations in Grenada, 24 October–19 December 1983; Panama, 18–29 December 1989, and added Russia as a special mission destination in 1988.